Polamrajusubbu/Automated-Email-Dispatch-Engine/README.md

 Developed a VBA-based automation tool that:

 - Reads data from Excel
-- Renames the files stared in a specific folder
+- Renames the files stored in a specific folder
 - Generates personalized emails
 - Attaches relevant documents
 - Sends or previews emails via Outlook